On-Page SEO Services Crafted for Your Content Strategy

 Image file names should use your keywords instead of numbers or vague descriptions that only you understand.
 Likewise, the ALT-text should include accurate and descriptive keywords that represent the graphic.
 Google can’t actually see the images on the page so it uses the file name and ALT-text to identify what the image is of.

-Why Do I Need On-Site SEO?
+Why Do I Need On-Page SEO Services?

 It’s a well-known fact in the SEO world that content is king.
 If you don’t have content on your site that discusses your keywords, you won’t be able to rank for those keywords.
 Even if you do have content, if it’s not well-optimized, it won’t help you rank very high.
 Almost 90% of users click on a result on the first page of Google.
 If you’re not on that page, you’re losing a lot of traffic and therefore, potential customers.